TMHSDigital/Static_Chess/README.md

 ## Overview

 Static Chess is a fully functional chess game playable in a web browser.
 It is built using pure vanilla JavaScript, HTML, and CSS, with no external frameworks or libraries.
-The game features standard chess rules, move validation, check/checkmate detection, move history, and game state persistence using `localStorage`.
+The game features standard chess rules, move validation, check/checkmate detection, move history in SAN with basic disambiguation, undo, accessibility improvements, and game state persistence using `localStorage`.

 It is designed to be simple, lightweight, and easily deployable on static hosting platforms like GitHub Pages.